Compañía de Minas Buenaventura S.A.A. (NYSE:BVN) Shares Gap Up to $8.14

 Compañía de Minas Buenaventura S.A.A.
-(NYSE:BVN) shares gapped up prior to trading on Tuesday .
+(NYSE:BVN)’s stock price gapped up prior to trading on Tuesday .
 The stock had previously closed at $8.14, but opened at $8.44.
 Compañía de Minas Buenaventura S.A.A. shares last traded at $8.44, with a volume of 1,254 shares changing hands.

-Separately, Zacks Investment Research lowered Compañía de Minas Buenaventura S.A.A. from a “hold” rating to a “strong sell” rating in a research report on Thursday, September 30th.
+Separately, Zacks Investment Research downgraded shares of Compañía de Minas Buenaventura S.A.A. from a “hold” rating to a “strong sell” rating in a research report on Thursday, September 30th.

 Compañía de Minas Buenaventura SAA engages in the development and exploration of mineral properties.
 It operates through the following segments: Production and Sale of Minerals, Exploration and Development Activitie, Energy Generation and Transmission Services, Insurance Brokerage, Rental of Mining Concessions, Holding of Investments in Shares, and Industrial Activities.